-Halsey And G-Eazy Reportedly Back Together, Spotted Holding Hands At VMA After Party
+Halsey And G-Eazy Reportedly Back Together, Spotted Holding Hands At VMA After Party, Reports ‘TMZ’

 Both Halsey and G-Eazy were spotted leaving the event together, holding hands.
 Not only that, but the pair also got into the same vehicle together, which means that they were likely headed to the same final destination.
 Interestingly enough, Halsey recently spoke to reporters at LAX where she said that it is never a good idea to get back together with your ex.

 As the Inquisitr reported in the beginning of July, Halsey and G-Eazy called it quits after a year of dating.
-In the weeks prior to announcing the split, rumors swirled that the couple was on the outs, especially after G-Eazy was arrested in Sweden for drug possession, assault, as well as resisting arrest.
+In the weeks prior to announcing the split, rumors swirled that the couple was on the outs, especially after G-Eazy was arrested in Sweden for drug possession and assault, as well as resisting arrest.

 Halsey later confirmed the split to fans on her Instagram story.